aeshirey/aeshirey.github.io/_posts/2020-04-29-debugging-rust-compilation-in-wsl.md

 error: aborting due to previous error; 10 warnings emitted
 ```

-This is different than [`linker \`cc\` not found`](https://stackoverflow.com/questions/52445961/how-do-i-fix-the-rust-error-linker-cc-not-found-for-debian-on-windows-10).
+This is different than [`linker 'cc' not found`](https://stackoverflow.com/questions/52445961/how-do-i-fix-the-rust-error-linker-cc-not-found-for-debian-on-windows-10).
 I didn't know that there's actually a [`python3m` executable](https://stackoverflow.com/questions/16675865/difference-between-python3-and-python3m-executables) to which this error message alludes, but it comes with Python.
 This error is caused by a missing [`libpython3.5-dev` package](https://packages.debian.org/stretch/libpython3.5-dev) (or whatever python version you're using).
 Install this and it should work:

 ```bash
 sudo apt install libpython3.5-dev